xaviermignot/xaviermignot.github.io/_drafts/dotnet-console-app-with-secrets.md

 tags: [dotnet, csharp]
 ---

-A few hours ago I was starting to build a small demo that use a secret that I don't want to commit in the related repository (like a device connection string for instance).
+A few hours ago I was starting to build a small demo as a console app that uses a secret that I don't want to commit in the related repository (like a device connection string for instance).
 So I asked myself *Why not try to use this .NET secret thing that I never use normally ?*
 Well, as it was not as simple a I initially though, I have ended up with the idea of writing this post to share what I have learnt.